Yuanyang Rice Terrace

 The vast majority of women from ethnic minorities in Yuanyang county still wear traditional clothes as their daily attire.
 The main ethnic group is the Hani, who share the region with a number of other minorities such as Yi and Miao.
 Market days in the villages are usually very colorful, if the various ethnic groups in the vicinity which each in their own costumes, come together to socialize and trade contacts.

-In 2008, the State Administration of Cultural Heritage of the People's Republic of China Honghe Hani terraced fields of the World Cultural Heritage status.
+In 2008, the State Administration of Cultural Heritage of the People's Republic of China claimed that Honghe Hani terraced fields of the World Cultural Heritage status.
 A quote from the explanation: Hani fantastic and perfect country have created sort of huge terraced fields in the world cultural heritage.
 The integration of terraced fields in the unique landscapes, forests and plants covered the valleys and streams and other natural landscapes they have created a unique masterpiece of art, which has ethnic organic, ethnic art, landscape architecture and agricultural techniques.
 However, it was merged developed this status during the 33 Meeting of the World Heritage Committee in Seville awarded in June 2009.

 Yuanyang county is at an altitude of 140 along the Red River to almost 3,000 meters above sea level in the Ailao Mountains and is located about 50 km north of the border with Vietnam away.

-Due to the recent road construction, can now be Old Yuanyang reached in about 7 hours by direct bus from Yunnan's capital Kunming, 300 km north of the village, a journey that would last only a few years ago, 10 hours or longer.
+Due to the recent road construction, can now be old Yuanyang reached in about 7 hours by direct bus from Yunnan's capital Kunming, 300 km north of the village, a journey that would last only a few years ago, 10 hours or longer.
 Buses also connect with the city of Hekou and border crossings with Vietnam (6 hours) Yuan Yang.